fhxz2hbyb2-del/Pokemon-Dataset/README.md

 The corpus is made during an exercise carried out for the course Collecting Data in the masters’ program at the University of Groningen.
 It is intended for use in linguistic analysis and educational purposes.

 Each Pokémon description is also saved as a separate .txt file inside the data/ directory for ease of inspection and later processing.
 The dataset was created automatically by a Python script that queried the PokéAPI for each Pokémon and exported the results into CSV format.
+The code that was used for creating the dataset can be found in the Jupyter Notebook called 'pokedex_data_creation'.
+Within that notebook, there is also a small analysis part just to give an idea of what is possible with this dataset.

 Tools used: